Elko County, Nevada

 Elko County is a county in the northeastern corner of Nevada, United States.
 As of the 2020 census, the population was 53,702.
 Its county seat is Elko.
 The county was established on March 5, 1869, from Lander County.
 Elko County is the fourth-largest county by area in the contiguous United States, ranking lower when the boroughs of Alaska are included.
 It is one of only 10 counties in the U.S. with more than 10000 sqmi of area.

-Elko County is part of the Elko, NV Micropolitan Statistical Area.
+Elko County is the second-largest county by area in Nevada, with only Nye County being larger.
+Elko County is part of the Elko micropolitan statistical area.
 It contains 49.8 percent of the Duck Valley Indian Reservation, set up in the late 19th century for the Shoshone-Paiute peoples; they are a federally recognized tribe.
 Although slightly more than 50% of the reservation is across the border in Owyhee County, Idaho, the majority of tribal members live on the Nevada side.
 The reservation's land area is 450.391 sqmi.

 History

 This area was long inhabited by Native American tribes of the Plateau, particularly the Western Shoshone, Northern Paiute, and Bannock peoples.
 Their traditional ways were disrupted after European-American settlement, as the two cultures competed for resources and had differing conceptions of land use and property.

 Elko County was established in 1869 from Lander County; the name was taken from the name of the county seat, Elko.

 In 1877 what became known as the Duck Valley Indian Reservation was established by presidential executive order for the Western Shoshone in this area, after they signed treaties with the United States.
 Later the Paiute became involved in the Bannock War, but after they were allowed to return from exile in Washington State, in 1886 another executive order was used to expand the reservation to accommodate them.
 The federally recognized tribe of the two peoples together conducts farming and ranching in this high desert territory.

 The population of the county increased markedly in the late 20th century as the economy improved.

-On March 14, 2014, the Bureau of Land Management sold 29 oil and gas leases for $1.27 million to a collection of six companies that included Noble Energy.
+On March 14, 2014, the Bureau of Land Management of the United States Department of the Interior sold 29 oil and gas leases for $1.27 million to a collection of six companies that included Noble Energy.
 The transaction was the first such in Nevada.